cameronotoole44/lilvikbot/README.md

 # AI chatter - lilvikbot

-a lightweight, Twitch native chatbot that learns from live chat using Markov chains. it mimics the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities. it also posts occasional thoughts to Twitter and Bluesky, based on what it’s seen.
+a lightweight, chatbot that learns from live chat using Markov chains. it mimics the style and tone of stream conversations and can follow streamers through raids, keeping the conversation going across different communities. it also posts occasional thoughts to Bluesky, based on what it’s seen.

 ## features